Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 As I mentioned above, some cans of pickled jalapeños include carrots.
 I swear sometimes I think the carrots are much spicier than the actual jalapeños.

 But not all Mexican pickled vegetables are spicy.
-For example, pickled red onions are much milder than these hot carrots.
+For example, pickled red onions are much milder than these spicy carrots.

-Additionally if you make Mexican pickles at home you’ll be able to control the heat level.
-Use jalapeños for a milder heat and serranos for a hotter pickled carrot.
+If you prefer a milder spicy then the best way to control the heat level is if you make Mexican pickles at home.
+You can use jalapeños for a milder heat and serranos for a hotter pickled carrot.
 For an extra heat use habanero peppers.

 The ingredients for this very easy recipe are quite simple and easy to find anywhere.
 I’ll list them below but you can also print out the recipe card to have the full recipe and all the details on hand.